 Just to the west of the site there's another old fort and settlement at West Hill.
 There's another circular trail to follow around the site here too.
-On the western side of the hill there's also some nice footpaths along the College Burn to the Hethpool Linn waterfall.
+On the western side of the hill there's also some nice footpaths along the College Burn to the nearby Hethpool Linn waterfall and the hillfort at West Hill.
 It makes a nice addition to your outing if you have time.

 Yeavering Bell Ordnance Survey Map - view and print off detailed OS map

 Yeavering Bell Open Street Map - view and print off detailed map